Steph-Chong/scores/docs/paper.md

 `scores` primarily supports `xarray` datatypes for Earth system data, allowing it to work with NetCDF4, HDF5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
 It has expanding support for `pandas`.

-The software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).
+The `scores` software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).

 \pagebreak